 It’s always a treat when the Incredibles are out greeting guests.

 Edna Mode is as fabulous as ever.
 She was the first character review I ever did here on the site.
 Her character meet was endearing.
-Not only that, but it really opened my eyes to how much the character meets mean to different guests.
+Not only that, but it opened my eyes to how much the character meets mean to different guests.

-Because of that start, I’ve met some wonderful guests while waiting in line to meet characters.
+Because of that start, I’ve met some wonderful guests while waiting in line to meet the characters.
 And many of their stories have inspired me in ways that I’ll never forget.
 Needless to say, Edna Mode holds a very special place in my heart.

 Additionally, you’ll find Santa cruising down the Boulevard with a few cheerful elves.